ioccc-src/winner/markdown.md

 See also [CommonMark Spec](https://spec.commonmark.org/current/).

 Nevertheless, the IOCCC does have certain practices that we ask authors to follow.
+Some these relate to use of markdown directly, others relate to injecting HTML into the markdown file.

 In particular there are things we ask people to please do **NOT** use markdown files: